 It seems that when Mr. Agapoff and his wife were about fourteen … their parents decided to return to the old country … But the part of Russia they had lived in now belonged to Turkey, and their relatives were living along the Don River in holes in the ground covered over with branches … No food, no water fit to drink, no way of earning money or procuring clothes.
 Finally my two friends married, after two years, and returned to [San Francisco].
 For a few years all went well; then the depression hit them, and until the last few months they were in debt and wretched.
 “We had too much experience” seems to describe it pretty well.

-From an encounter with a Spanish restaurant owner named Maria, readers of Robinson learn about solidarity among migrants during the Depression:
+From an encounter with a Spanish restaurant owner named Maria, readers of Robertson learn about solidarity among migrants during the Depression:

 The canneries are closed now, until next month, so times are bitterly hard.
 Last season wasn’t a good one, either. mentioned that some Italian tenants in a house of hers have been unable to pay their rent for 16 months, and they have so little food that she takes them the beans, etc., left over from the restaurant.
 “How can I let those people go hungry, when here there are beans,” said she.

-In other cases, migrant knowledge became accessible to Robinson through songs depicting cruelties in the past.
+In other cases, migrant knowledge became accessible to Robertson through songs depicting cruelties in the past.
 She described the ballad “Adouni” in her field notes as “a song about the homeless Armenian children after the Turkish massacres.”
-Other voices Robinson recorded described everyday segregation in Californian schools and movie theaters.
-The knowledge Robinson recorded underlined the challenges that race in Depression America represented for the New Deal rhetoric of inclusivity.
+Other voices Robertson recorded described everyday segregation in Californian schools and movie theaters.
+The knowledge Robertson recorded underlined the challenges that race in Depression America represented for the New Deal rhetoric of inclusivity.

 In historical accounts, migrants often appear as passive and helpless in the face of the period’s political and economic challenges.
 As Simone Lässig argues, however, a history of knowledge perspective can help us access migrants’ agency, that is, comprehend migrants as historical actors.
 For instance, the testimony of Jose Flores, a twenty-year-old Mexican American in an FSA camp in El Rio, California, reveals how migrants with a Mexican background worked together on a community level, how they staged strikes, and how they struggled to be recognized as a union.
 This community-driven work extended beyond Flores’s own locality, however, insofar as his testimony includes references to the efforts of immigrants in Los Angeles who had successfully organized in “clubs” to improve their own position on the job market.